tfeb/star/README.md

 ## Notes
 Štar itself is, I think, pretty stable.
 The iterators are far less stable.  `in-range`, in particular, is always going to exist but might change in significant ways.

-There are currently no tests: there really need to be.
-Before any real release, there will be tests.

 The public git repo for Štar only reflects major changes: the detailed history is not generally visible.

 Štar is pronounced roughly 'shtar'.
 The sources are UTF-8 encoded: you will need a unicode-competent system to load it.
 It's time.

-Much of the inspiration for Štar came from my friend Zyni: thanks to her for the inspiration behind it, actually making me write it and for many other things.
+Much of the inspiration for Štar came from my friend Zyni: thanks to her for the ideas behind it, actually making me write it and for many other things.

 Štar is dedicated to her, and to Ian Anderson.